-This course will introduce the student to reading and understanding engineering drawings and the use of the computer as a drafting tool.
+This course introduces students to reading and interpreting engineering drawings and using the computer as a drafting tool.
 Students will prepare and interpret environmental land survey and civil engineering drawings.
-Emphasis will be placed on contours, plan and profile, cross-section and earthwork quantities, topographical survey and structures as it relates to environmental engineering.
+Emphasis will be placed on contours, plan and profile, cross-section and determining earthwork quantities, topographical survey and structures as it relates to environmental engineering.
 Specific CAD techniques and procedures will be applied to the creation of these drawings.

 P- COMP1059 Computer Technology for Environmental Applications